 The guidelines in this document are grouped into 6 sections.

-The Masquerade Director’s Role
+• The Masquerade Director's Role

-Fair Judging Guidelines
+• Fair Judging

-General Competition Guidelines
+• General Competition

+• Facilities

+• Rehearsal

+• Documentation

+• Re-entering Competitions

+• Archiving Competitions and Awards

+• Masquerade Tiers

-Skill Division Guidelines
+• Skill Divisions

+• Special Considerations

-Special Considerations for Costume Recreation
+• Costume Recreation

-Special Considerations for Historical Competitions
+• Historical Competitions

+• Technical Workmanship Differences

+• Large Costumes

-The Masquerade Director’s Role
+The Masquerade Director's Role

-In any masquerade, the director’s word is law.
-The rules you choose and the judgment calls you make set the tone for the entire masquerade.

-In your official capacity as masquerade director we ask you to be considerate and fair in your interaction with staff and contestants.
-An important step in this direction is to write down all masquerade rules and make them available to all contestants and staff members before the event.

-The guidelines we offer here can form the basis of a fair and equitable set of masquerade rules.
-Many of these guidelines (such as the definition of “professional”) are intentionally vague.
-Our preference is to help you cultivate your sense of good judgment, rather than make decisions for you.
-Please adapt and interpret all guidelines in the manner that best fits your venue and your competitors.
+In any masquerade, the director's word is law.
+Rules and judgment calls set the tone for the entire masquerade.
+A masquerade director must be considerate and fair in their interactions with staff and contestants.
+An important step in this direction is to write down all masquerade rules and make them available to all contestants and staff members before the event on the event website or through social media, as well as in hard copy at the event.
+These guidelines can form the basis of a fair and equitable set of masquerade rules.
+Many of these guidelines (such as the definition of "professional") are intentionally vague.
+A masquerade director should cultivate a sense of good judgment and fairness when applying the rules.
+Please adapt and interpret all guidelines in the manner that best fits the venue and competitors.

-Fair Judging Guidelines
+Fair Judging

-You cannot run a fair competition without respectable and impartial judges.
-Writing judging instructions and including them in your published rules is an important step in establishing the standard of impartiality you require, and in ensuring that your entrants also know what is expected of the judges.
+A fair competition requires respectable and impartial judges.
+Take care when selecting judges to ensure they are knowledgeable in the field and have appropriate skills to judge craftsmanship and performance aspects.
+Write instructions for judges and include them in your published rules.
+This is an important step in establishing a standard of impartiality and transparency.
+While judging systems vary, it is good practice to state the judging system being utilized in your event.
+For example, if you will be utilizing a points system, the categories that points will be awarded and total number of points should be standard across all skill divisions.

-A good judge brings his or her experiences and opinions to the table.
-Your judges should be given the freedom to recognize excellence and achievement in the way they see fit.
-Specific award names and quotas should not be mandated.
+A good judge brings their experiences and opinions to the table.
+Judges should be given the freedom to recognize excellence and achievement in the way they see fit.
+Specific award names and quotas should not be mandated by the masquerade director, and should be left to the judges discretion.

-A judge should base his or her opinion of an entry only on what he or she sees on stage or in the workmanship judging area.
+Judges should base their opinion of an entry only on what he or she sees on stage or in the workmanship judging area.
 Other influences, including comments from the MC, should be disregarded.

-If an entry is replayed due to technical problems or crew error, a judge should do his or her best to disregard the first appearance.
+If an entry is replayed due to technical problems or crew error, a judge should do their best to disregard the first appearance.

 Judges are expected to avoid conflicts of interest.
-A judge should inform you if he or she may be influenced by a personal or business relationship.
-It is your responsibility to consult with your judging panel to find an appropriate solution.
-Solutions may include a judge excusing himself or herself from deliberations where the competitor in question is involved, or removing himself or herself from the judging panel.
+Judges should inform the masquerade director if they may be influenced by a personal or business relationship.
+This is known as a nepotism clause, and can be exercised by the judge, or required by the masquerade director if they know about the relationship prior to judging.
+It is the director's responsibility to consult with the judging panel to find an appropriate solution.
+Solutions may include a judge excusing himself or herself from deliberations where the competitor in question is involved, or being removed from the judging panel entirely.
+In a situation requiring that a judge be removed from the panel, the masquerade director may use his or her discretion to replace the judge or continue the contest with fewer judges.